 University of Washington (UW) is the lead PI’s primary appointment: Fred Hutch IRB reviews cancer-related studies on behalf of the University of Washington (UW) if the research is more than minimal risk.

 Seattle Children’s (SCH) is the lead PI’s primary appointment: Fred Hutch IRB is not the right IRB, with very rare exceptions.
 Generally, Fred Hutch IRB only reviews on behalf of Seattle Children’s if the lead PI’s primary appointment is Fred Hutch and SCH is also engaged as an institution.

 Note about dual appointments: Generally, the PI’s primary appointment is determined by the primary institution that pays their salary.

-Note: Exempt determinations are an institutional determination made by Fred Hutch for Fred Hutch PIs.
-Typically, Fred Hutch will not rely on external IRB to make an Exempt determination for our site.
-Please contact the IRO Director prior to seeking an Exempt determination from any external IRB.
+Note: Exempt and Not Human Research (NHR) determinations are institutional determinations made by Fred Hutch for Fred Hutch PIs.
+Typically, Fred Hutch will not rely on an external IRB to make an Exempt determination for our site.
+Please contact the IRO Director prior to seeking an Exempt or NHR determination from any external IRB.

 Today, updated regulatory requirements mean that there are more circumstances in which an external IRB must review research in which Fred Hutch is engaged:

 The lead PI is responsible for selecting a single IRB when it is required.
 Depending on the size and scope of the study, you may want to consider several factors when selecting a sIRB: